CPQ Software Top Picks That Actually Makes Quoting Easy

 CPQ platforms are suitable for businesses of all sizes, but how they’re used differs greatly between small businesses and large enterprises.
 Enterprise suites are designed to handle global complexity, while modern CPQ platforms are optimized to help early-stage companies scale from basic invoicing to a more efficient quote-to-cash process.

 If you’re under $500K in annual revenue, basic invoicing and proposal tools may suffice for now.
-But once you hit the $500K-$2M ARR range, you’ll need a contract workflow that’s more structured than simple invoicing but without the overhead of an enterprise CPQ solution.
-Beyond $10M in revenue, an enterprise CPQ platform may start to make sense as you require more global scalability and advanced features, though the cost and complexity will also grow.
+But soon enough you’ll need a contract workflow that’s more structured than simple invoicing but without the overhead of an enterprise CPQ solution.
+An enterprise CPQ platform may start to make sense as you require more global scalability and advanced features, though the cost and complexity will also grow.

 Why CPQ and Stripe Billing Still Leave Gaps